-For six years after your account has closed or your Revolut Card has expired you'll be able to contact customer services (at firstname.lastname@example.org) and ask them to send you the money we still hold for you.
+For eight years after your account has closed or your Revolut Card has expired you'll be able to contact customer services (at firstname.lastname@example.org) and ask them to send you the money we still hold for you.

-Sometimes it's easy to forget to take the steps you should take to keep your money safe.
+Sometimes it's easy to forget to take the steps you must take to keep your money safe.
 Here are a couple of tips:

 Contact us through the Revolut app, as soon as possible, if your Revolut Card is lost or stolen, or if your Revolut Card or security details could be used without your permission.

-If you can, you should also freeze your Revolut Card using the Revolut app or by calling the automated number below.
+If you can, you should, without undue delay, also freeze your Revolut Card using the Revolut app or by calling the automated number below.
 If you later realise there’s not a risk to your Revolut Card's security, you can unfreeze it.

 Tell us about a lost or stolen Revolut Card or security details:

 - Send us a message on social media.